tylerlichten/simply_notify/README.md

 	rails generate notifier

-Place a call in the controller where notifications are created, after the notifcation is saved:
+Place a call in the controller where notifications should be created to loop through users emails, after the notifcation is saved:

-	Notifier.new_notification(@user).deliver_now
+	@users = User.all
+    @users.each do |u|
+      Notifier.new_notification(u.email).deliver_now
+    end

 ## Contributing